PaulBlanche/frugal/docs/data/getting-started/01-create-static-pages.md

 ## Frugal configuration

 First you need to write some configuration module for frugal.
-In a module (the convention is `/frugal.config.ts`, but you can use any other path) export a simple config object :
+In a module (the convention is `/frugal.config.ts`, but you can use any other path) export a simple config object:

 ```ts
 import type * as frugal from 'https://deno.land/x/frugal/core.ts';